CodingTumbleweed/blog/_posts/2018/2018-09-16-dependency-injection-simplified-part-1.md

 This Factory class checks the ***App.config*** for serialization class name and use *Reflection* to instantiate the found class, which is then returned as ***ISerialization*** type object.
 This way you only have to change the value of serialization class name in ***App.config***  whenever you want to switch between **XMLSerialization** and **BinarySerialization** and spare yourself the continuous hassle of building and redeploying the assemblies.

-Usually we don't have to do all this work for implementing dependency injection as we have frameworks to help us with that.
-In next part, I will explain how we can use **Ninject**  (a popular framework for dependency injection) to achieve the same thing we did here.
+Even though we implemented everything from scratch here but usually you would use dependency injection framework to help you with this.
+In the next part, I will explain how we can use **Unity**  (a popular framework for dependency injection) to achieve the same thing as we did here.